ki-lw/Awesome-MLLMs-for-Video-Temporal-Grounding/README.md

 ## 📊 Tasks and Benchmarks

+🔔 Notice: Due to open-source and closed-source constraints, only **open-source datasets** are included below.

 ### Moment Retrieval
 Identify the temporal segment corresponding to a textual query.
 | Title | Dataset | Date | Link | Venue |